pradeep3sep/interviewquestion/README dsa.md

 [Youtube video for concept](https://www.youtube.com/watch?v=uqGxFk0cEdI)

-`Trick` - when we have to find min or max length of string or array, which have to do operations

 The general steps to solve these questions by following below steps:

 - Find the size of the window required, say K.